nitad54448/yappari-5-1/README.md

 will calculate the mean of Zr and Zi for the selected datasets.
 This function has a sense if the selected datasets measured at the same frequencies.
 Not very useful, for fitting several datasets it is better to use __Global fit__.

     tweak Nyquist plots
 Can add cursor notes on Nyquist plots, for indicating frequency for instance (since 5.1.81).
-A short tutorial on this matter can be found in /help directory.
-You can edit multiple datasets at once (up to 24).
+A short tutorial on this matter can be found in [here](https://github.com/nitad54448/yappari-5-1/blob/main/help/tutorial_YAPPARI_5_1.pdf).
+You can edit multiple datasets simultaneously (up to 24) but I dot recommend it other than searching automatically a frequence for all plots.
+Changing other parameters will change all parameters for all datasets.
 You can get something like this:

 ![plot](https://github.com/nitad54448/yappari-5-1/blob/main/help/images/markers.png)